PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Start by running mock incidents.
 Then treat your smaller incidents as if they're larger ones.
 If you trigger incident response and find it's not a real incident, treat it like one anyway since it's free practice.

-At PagerDuty, we run something called [Failure Friday](https://www.pagerduty.com/blog/failure-friday-at-pagerduty/) where we purposefully inject failure into our systems to test their resilience.
+At GetYourGuide, we run something called [Failure Friday](https://www.pagerduty.com/blog/failure-friday-at-pagerduty/) where we purposefully inject failure into our systems to test their resilience.
 We treat this like a major incident, with an incident commander and everything.
 It allows us to practice while we're not under the stress of a normal incident.

 We also play a game called [Keep Talking And Nobody Explodes](http://www.keeptalkinggame.com).
 Yes, that's right, we play video games at work.
 But we've found that this game really helps to simulate a lot of the things an incident commander has to deal with, and is a great way to get some stress free practice.